mendersoftware/mender-docs/README-autoversion.markdown

 ### Version numbers for Mender components

-In this case, `{action}` is the name of the repository whose version you would like to insert in the given location.
+In this case, `{action}` is the name of the repository whose Git version you would like to insert in the given location.
 For example:

 <!-- CONGRATULATIONS!
 If you found this comment, you are one of those that get